meltyourface/blank/posts/Non-emanationist-interpretation-of-KabbalahContemplative-mysticism/Comparative-Analysis-Personal-Transformation-in-Kabbalah-Zen-Sufism-and-Taoism/index.md

 Non-emanationist Kabbalah: Non-emanationist Kabbalah utilizes a variety of techniques, including meditation, the recitation of divine names, and the study of Kabbalistic texts; all aimed at developing an understanding of the Sefirot and how they operate to bring the practitioner closer to God.

-Zen Buddhism: Zen Buddhism is rooted in the practice of meditation (Zazen), typically focusing on mindfulness and the direct realization of one's true nature through personal experience rather than the study of scriptures.
+**Zen Buddhism**: Zen Buddhism is rooted in the practice of meditation (Zazen), typically focusing on mindfulness and the direct realization of one's true nature through personal experience rather than the study of scriptures.

 **Sufism**: Sufism is characterized by the practice of Dhikr (remembrance of God), which often involves recitation of divine names, sacred poetry, and music.
 Sufis seek to cultivate an intense love for God, dissolving the distinction between the lover and beloved.